Goto main content

 Ever made the right decision in life?
 Yes, PThU was the right decision that I made in 2020, and years down the line, I haven’t regretted it one bit.
 Where to start: the International office under the great leadership of Mr. Albert Nijboer was helpful from the start.
 He offered me guidance regarding the visa application process, general information in the Netherlands, bike renting, housing, and possible flights to take given the Corona restrictions then, among others.
 Most importantly, he responded to all the impromptu emails I sent to clarify one thing or the other.
 The administration desk and the professors are great!
 Did you know that I could even inquire about a great restaurant to dine in?
 Perhaps I should also tell you that the professors give me space to express myself; my opinion matters.
 How great, right?

-My stay at Casa Mundo, the international student convivium, was the best.
+I stayed at an international student convivium, which was the best.
 To have friends who were family is something I couldn’t trade for anything else.
 Here, we shared meals during house evenings, disagreed respectfully, shared laughs, celebrated each other on their big days and success, stood with each other at our lowest, prayed together, and had fun.
 Who wouldn't want this in a foreign country?
-Studying away from home could be at times worrying.
-The thought of missing family and only sharing moments virtually with them can be draining; but then, there was Casa Mundo.
-The experience of warmth in Casa Mundo made Groningen a home away from home.